• Saudi GFX promotional key art

 Professor Jordan Whitaker

 Professor Jordan Whitaker is a leading expert in the field of esports and digital sports.
 He is an active consultant in esports, most recently serving the Esports World Cup Foundation with the planning and execution of the New Global Sport Conference, 2025.
 Professor Whitaker's core skill set is in direct "doing" of esports, including managing teams and players, event management, program management, and coaching.
-Professor Whitaker is a known driver of academic and competitive program development, having developed courses and serving as adjunct faculty for Syracuse University (remote), and George Mason University (in-person).
-Professor Whitaker is developing an online esports course for West Virginia University, and is the Head Coach & Co-Coordinator at Northern Virginia Community College (8x NJCAA National Champs, recipient of a Congratulatory Letter from the Governor of Virginia).
+Professor Whitaker is a known driver of academic and competitive program development, having developed courses and serving as the current Director of Esports for historic "public Ivy" institution.
+The College of William & Mary, adjunct faculty for Syracuse University (remote), and George Mason University (in-person).
+Professor Whitaker is developing an online esports course for West Virginia University, and served as Head Coach & Co-Coordinator at Northern Virginia Community College (8x NJCAA National Champs, recipient of a Congratulatory Letter from the Governor of Virginia).
 He has been coaching at the highest level of college/university play in League of Legends for over 7 years.
-Professor Whitaker holds the honor of recently becoming a NASEF Mentor upon completing my time as a selected NASEF Fellow.
+Professor Whitaker holds the honor of recently becoming a Network of Academic and Scholastic Esports Federations (NASEF) Mentor upon completing his time as a selected NASEF Fellow, and is routinely asked by global organizers of the largest esports events and academic conferences to stage host and serve as a speaker or expert panelist.

 Jon Hanson